ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

             multi_rl_module = spec.build()

-You can now pass the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` instances to your :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` of choice to tell RLlib to use the particular module class and constructor arguments:
+You can pass the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` instances to your :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` to tell RLlib to use the particular module class and constructor arguments:

 .. tab-set::

-    .. tab-item:: Single-Module (ex. single-agent)
+    .. tab-item:: Single-Module (like single-agent)

         .. code-block:: python